lisanet/fx-upscale/README.md

 ### 🔪 Sharpening

-The `--sharpen` option sharpens the video after upscaling.
-It uses the luminance channel only for sharpening, which results in fewer halos and less color shifting compared to an unsharp mask filter.
+The `--sharpen` option sharpens the video after it has been upscaled.
+It works only on the luminance channel and uses a threshold to avoid sharpening uniform areas, noise, and compression artifacts.

 The optimal values depend on the upscaled resolution.
 Higher resolutions may allow the use of higher values.

-For FHD content, recommended values range between 0.5 and 0.9.
+Although most recent DVD content is already quite good, a small amount of additional sharpening can still provide visible benefits on TV screens.
+For upscaling DVD content to Full HD, recommended values range between 0.7 and 1.2, with 0.9 being a good and fairly safe starting point.

-Use this option with care to avoid oversharpening.
-Recent DVD content usually does not require additional sharpening.
+Use this option carefully to avoid oversharpening.

 ### 🧪 Example